 and workmanship for a period of 2 years from the original date of installation.

 In addition, some manufactures warranties extend to 3 to 5 years on parts.
 To retain

 this warranty, yearly service is required.
-This involves a spring start up and winterization

-technician.
+Spring Start-Up and Fall Shut-Down/Winterization must be performed by a Georgian Sprinklers Inc. technician for the warranty to remain in force.
 Our service vehicles are all equipped with radios communicating with the office,

 to ensure quick and reliable service to the customer in case of troubleshooting.